'Today Is D-Day': Operations Begin To Rescue Thai Boys From Cave

 The governor said 13 foreign divers and five Thai navy SEALs would manage the extraction process.

+Maj.
+Gen. Chalongchai Chaiyakam said the 13 "will continuously come out in approximately two to four days, which all may change depending on weather and water conditions," The Associated Press reported.

-The process is extremely risky, but officials say waters right now are at their optimal level inside the cave — and they're worried about the potential for more rains to fill the flooded caves even further.
+The process is extremely risky, but officials say waters right now are at their optimal level inside the cave after a few days of better weather — and they're worried about the potential for more rains to fill the flooded caves even further.

-"If we keep on waiting and the rains come in the next three or four days, our readiness will decrease," Narongsak said, according to The Associated Press.
+"If we keep on waiting and the rains come in the next three or four days, our readiness will decrease," Narongsak said, according to the AP.

+He said 13 ambulances and multiple helicopters are ready to transport the boys and their coach to hospitals.

 The governor has called the rescue a "war with water and time."